ExtendRealityLtd/VRTK/DOCUMENTATION.md

  * **Blink Transition Speed:** The fade blink speed on collision.
  * **Fade Color:** The colour to fade the headset to on collision.
  * **Ignore Target With Tag Or Class:** A string that specifies an object Tag or the name of a Script attached to an object and will prevent the object from fading the headset view on collision.
+ * **Target Tag Or Script List Policy:** A specified VRTK_TagOrScriptPolicyList to use to determine whether any objects will be acted upon by the Headset Collision Fade.
+If a list is provided then the 'Ignore Target With Tag Or Class' parameter will be ignored.

 ### Example